User Guide

 Format: exit

-Notes about the exit
+Notes about the exit command.

 - Exits McGymmy and closes the McGymmy window.